 The conflict hypothesis

 The myth of conflict first really got going during the Enlightenment (itself a description intended to derogate earlier eras) with the fiercely anti-clerical French philosophes.
-In his Discours Preliminaire, Jean d’Alembert paints a picture of men of the Renaissance finally throwing off the shackles of church domination so that rational enquiry can at last begin.
-This idea was carried through the nineteenth century with historians like John William Draper and Andrew Dickson White.
+In his Discours Preliminaire, Jean dAlembert paints a picture of men of the Renaissance finally throwing off the shackles of church domination so that rational enquiry can at last begin.
+This idea was developed in the nineteenth century by historians like John William Draper and Andrew Dickson White.

 White was the most famous and successful exponent of the conflict hypothesis.
 He is commonly quoted at the start of modern books on science and religion as representing the soon-to-be-debunked traditional view.
-It is worth briefly examining whether White was being entirely honest in his work as no one doubts that Draper was engaged in nothing more that polemic.
-Neither of them were professional historians and both did seem to sincerely believe in the warfare theory they were expounding.
+It is worth briefly examining whether White was being entirely honest in his work.
+No one now doubts that Draper was engaged in anything other than polemic.
+Neither of them were professional historians and both seem to have sincerely believed in the warfare theory they were expounding.
 Unfortunately, this meant that they set out to prove what they already believed rather than take their conclusions from the facts.
-White is quite explicit about this when he writes how he felt before he began his research, “I saw... the conflict between two epochs in the evolution of human thought - the theological and the scientific.”
+White is quite explicit about this when he writes how he felt before he began his research, "I saw... the conflict between two epochs in the evolution of human thought - the theological and the scientific."
 Any such statement should immediately set off alarm bells which grow louder as we look at his work The Warfare of Science with Theology.
-His usual tactics are to scour the sources for some stick-in-the-mud reactionary and claim this represents the consensus of religious opinion and then find another thinker (who is usually just as faithful a Christian as the reactionary) who turned out to be right, and claim that they represent reason.
-Hence using anachronism and claiming obscure figures were in fact influential, he is able to manufacture a conflict where none exists.
-A detailed critique of his work from Lindberg and Numbers can be read here but I would like to point out a few errors in the specific area of religious persecution of scientists.
+His usual tactics were to scour the sources for some stick-in-the-mud reactionary and claim this represents the consensus of religious opinion and then find another thinker (who is usually just as faithful a Christian as the reactionary) who turned out to be right, and claim that they represent reason.
+Hence using anachronism and claiming obscure figures were more influential than in reality, he is able to manufacture a conflict where none exists.
+A detailed critique of his work from Lindberg and Numbers can be read here but I would like to point out a few of White's errors in the specific area of the religious persecution of scientists.

-White's examples of actual prosecution are few and far between which is not very surprising as the only scientist the Christian Church ever prosecuted for scientific ideas per se was Galileo and even here historians doubt that was the major reason he got into trouble.
-This is an embarrassment for White as he thought that in the Middle Ages especially, the Church was burning freethinkers left, right and centre.
-The lack of any examples of this at all is a serious problem so he is forced to draft in non-scientists or else to claim that prosecutions on non-scientific matters were scientific persecutions after all.
+White's examples of actual prosecution are few and far between, which is not very surprising as the only scientist the Christian Church ever prosecuted for scientific ideas per se was Galileo.
+Even here, some historians doubt that was the major reason he got into trouble.
+This is an embarrassment for White as he thought that, in the Middle Ages especially, the Church was burning freethinkers left, right and centre.
+The lack of any examples of this at all is a serious problem, so he is forced to draft in non-scientists or else to claim that prosecutions on non-scientific matters were scientific persecutions after all.
 Here are some examples: